Mississippi shipyard expanding for Coast Guard icebreaker

 A shipbuilder is expanding on the Mississippi Gulf Coast after receiving a $746 million contract to make a heavy icebreaker for the U.S. Coast Guard.

-Mississippi officials say Monday that VT Halter Marine will invest $37.5 million at its Pascagoula shipyard and is expected to create 900 jobs the next five years.
+VT Halter Marine will invest $37.5 million at its Pascagoula shipyard and is expected to create 900 jobs the next five years, Mississippi officials said Tuesday.

-Mississippi Development Authority is providing a $12.5 million grant for a dry dock and $1.5 million for workforce training.
+The state’s economic development agency, Mississippi Development Authority, is providing a $12.5 million grant for a dry dock and $1.5 million for workforce training.

-The Navy announced in April that Halter Marine received the contract to build the Coast Guard's first new heavy icebreaker since 1976.
-It said most work will be done by Halter in Pascagoula and some in New Orleans and Metairie, Louisiana.
+The Navy announced in April that Halter Marine received the contract to build the Coast Guard’s first new heavy icebreaker since 1976.
+It said most work will be done by Halter in Pascagoula, with about a quarter of the work in New Orleans and Metairie, Louisiana.

-Expansion in Pascagoula will begin late this year, and the company expects to deliver the icebreaker in 2024.
+Rehabilitation and modernization of the Pascagoula shipyard will begin late this year, and VT Halter Marine expects to deliver the icebreaker in 2024.

+“The company’s new contract will enable our country to effectively fulfill missions in the world’s polar regions,” Mississippi Gov. Phil Bryant said in a news release Tuesday.
+“This is a tremendous victory for our state. ...
+Mississippi once again has proven our deep and abiding commitment to the armed forces.”

+Halter was chosen for the Coast Guard contract over two other finalists.

 Comments